|Survey name||New orders in the construction industry|

 - contractor information and contact details

 By using the information supplied by Barbour ABI it is then possible to aggregate the value of these new orders each quarter to produce the estimates.
 These data are published within Tables 1 to 4 and 7 to 9 in the new orders dataset.
-These variables also allow us to publish regional and lower sector level estimates using the actual project level data as part of the new orders dataset in Tables 5 to 6.
+These variables also allow us to publish sub-national and sub-sector level estimates using the actual project level data as part of the new orders dataset in Tables 5 to 6.
 For a full description of the tables published as part of the new orders dataset, please see Table 1 in the How we disseminate data section.

 The quarterly Construction Output Price Indices (OPIs) are used to deflate the current price new orders data to derive constant price estimates of new orders in the construction industry.
 This is undertaken to remove the effects of changes in prices within the current price series.
 Responsibility for these indices transferred to ONS on 1 April 2015 from the Department for Business, Energy and Industrial Strategy (BEIS) and as part of this, a full development programme of work was undertaken in conjunction with stakeholders and user consultation to ensure their suitability within the output.